Coarse Aggregate Test

 Following IS Code used for the bitumen adhesion test on aggregates.

 - Mixer to mix aggregate and bitumen.

 - Take a sample of 200 gm of dry aggregates passing a 20mm sieve and retained on a 12.5mm sieve and 5 % by weight of bitumen binder.

 - Mix the binder and the aggregates till they are fully coated.

 - Then transfer the mixture into a 500ml beaker and allow to cool at room temperature for about 2 hours.

 - Next, add distilled water and immerse the coated aggregates.

-- Cover the beaker and keep in a water bath for 24 hours.
+- Cover the beaker and keep it in a water bath for 24 hours.

 - Now take the beaker out and let it cool at room temperature.